-Everyone wishes leads would just fall from the sky, but it’s usually not that easy.
+Everyone wishes quality leads would just fall from the sky, but it’s usually not that easy.
 For contractors, gaining new business usually requires putting in some work.
 But like most aspects of running a business, there are usually some tricks of the trade that can make your life easier.
-One way to streamline your lead generation funnel is to make sure you’re listed on the right websites.
-Yes, it may take some time to get listed and set up your profiles on some of these sites, but if you want more leads you need to be listed where your potential customers are looking – and these are your best bets.
+One way to streamline your lead generation funnel is to make sure you’re listed on the right websites that provide lead generation for contractors.
+Yes, it may take some time to get listed on these contractor lead sites and set up your profiles, but if you want more inbound sales activity you need to be listed where your potential customers are looking – and these are your best bets.

 Houzz has become an extremely popular site for people looking for remodeling ideas as well as seeking out contractors to help on home projects.
 Houzz offers the ability to set up a free profile for your business where you can showcase your work.
 More than 1.5 million professionals are listed on Houzz, so if you’re not listed here, it’s likely that your competitors are.

 According to SEMrush’s traffic analysis tool, Houzz averages about 5.4 million visits per month.

 You’ve likely seen the TV commercials for Angie’s List, and with that advertising has

 According to SEMrush’s traffic analysis tool, Angie’s List averages about 2.1 million visits per month.

 You can set up a Home Advisor Pro account for free and unlock the potential of another huge marketplace where homeowners seek out contractors based on their

 According to SEMrush’s traffic analysis tool, Home Advisor averages about 2.7 million visits per month.

 While not as popular as the sites listed above, BuildZoom is another niche site designed specifically to help people connect with the right contractors in their area by browsing local contractors or by keyword search.
 Sign up for your free account to get listed and see who visits your profile.